jstubbins98-netize/inteiliDOS/README.md

 - Supports a **Multiboot2-compliant bootloader** (GRUB2 is the default).
 - Has a **VGA-compatible text display** (virtually all PC hardware since 1987, and most VM configurations).

-If you are porting to a machine without a PS/2 keyboard, you will need to replace `kernel/keyboard.c` with a USB HID driver — a significantly larger undertaking, but a good project.
+If you are porting to a machine without a PS/2 keyboard, inteiliDOS now includes a UHCI USB HID keyboard driver (`kernel/usb.c`) that runs alongside the PS/2 driver.
+Both sources share the same keyboard ring buffer transparently — no changes to the shell or applications are required to support USB input.

 ---